wobsoriano/siopao/README.md

 })
 ```

-For a more complete web framework for the Bun runtime, see [Bao.js](https://github.com/mattreid1/baojs).
+For a more complete fully type-safe web framework, check out [Elysia](https://elysiajs.com/).

 ## License